Munawwar/Pepper/README.md

 ### Debug access

-One can do `rootElement.pepperInstance` to get access to the view object from the developer tools.
+One can do `targetElement.pepperInstance` to get access to the view object from the developer tools.
 It is only for debugging purposes.
 Never use it in code.

 ### Pepper Store - for managing cross-view states